mozilla/multi-account-containers/README.md

 ## Development

+### Web Extension Development

+Since Firefox 57, this extension can now be run without any of the legacy components that were previously needed.

+1. Install web-ext with npm
+2. cd webextension; web-ext run -f Nightly

+This will work in other builds of Firefox however certain features won't work and you will need to manually flip preferences to enable containers.
+All other sections of this guide talk about using the legacy setup with jpm.

+## Legacy Development

 ### Development Environment

 Add-on development is better with [a particular  environment](https://developer.mozilla.org/en-US/Add-ons/Setting_up_extension_development_environment).
 One simple way to get that environment set up is to install the [DevPrefs add-on](https://addons.mozilla.org/en-US/firefox/addon/devprefs/).
 You can make a custom Firefox profile that includes the DevPrefs add-on, and use that profile when you run the code in this repository.